Allen-Synthesis/EuroPi/software/MULTITHREADING.md

 features a lot of mathematical calculations (e.g. floating point operations, trigonometry (e.g. `sin` or `cos`)) that must be run quickly, but also features a complex GUI to render to the OLED.

+## WARNING

+Multi-threading is considered an experimental feature, and is intended for advanced programmers only.
+Adding threads to your program can introduce many hard-to-debug errors and requires some understanding of some advanced topics not covered here, including:
+- thread safety
+- concurrency
+- semaphores & mutexes

+Unless you're certain you need the additional processing power offered by the EuroPi CPU's second core, it is _strongly_ recommended that you write your program using a single thread.

 ## Using `_thread`

 To use the `_thread` library you must first import it into your program: